 GIVING EACH TENANT A SEPARATE DATABASE

 The may be the best way depending on your app.
-Giving each tenant their own databases gives you flexibility in managing and optimising your MongoDB setup.
-By having a separate database per customer, things like great for moving , managing and deleting client databases become trivial.
+Giving each tenant their own databases gives you flexibility in managing and optimizing your MongoDB setup.
+By having a separate database per customer, things like great for moving, managing and deleting client databases become trivial.
 Since each database is separate, you can create different indexes for different clients depending on their needs.

 For most things, performance is application specific.
 Especially with MongoDB, and the advice here needs to be seen in the light of your application.
 As always, your mileage may vary.
-I you are starting an app, for development, you can certainly use one large database, while writing you app logic to support One database per tenant.
+Wou are starting an app, for development, you can certainly use one large database while writing your app logic to support One database per tenant.
 You may not use this initially with your app, but by putting multi database logic in your app code from the start will save you a lot of heartache if you have any sort of success.
 And one last thing.
 Shard Early Picking a shard key is something that is hard to change later